 What The Girl with an Oar reveals

 Blond beauty, smart student, she was the most fun in the classroom.
-She dreamed of becoming a famous athlete, won the competition in the high jump.
-Once she was spotted by sculptor Ivan Shadr, who persuaded her to pose.
-In 1935, the 12-meter sculpture of a nude Girl with an Oar decorated the Gorky central park of culture and rest.
-But then it was decided to send the nude statue to Lugansk.
-A smaller copy was sent to the Tretyakov Gallery.
+She dreamed of becoming a famous athlete, and won the competition in the high jump.
+Once spotted by sculptor Ivan Shadr, he persuaded her to pose for him.
+In 1935, the 12-meter sculpture of a nude Girl with an Oar appeared the Gorky central park of culture and rest.
+But then, the nude statue moved to Lugansk.
+In addition, a smaller copy was sent to the Tretyakov Gallery.

-Vera Voloshina was born in 1919 in the Siberian city of Kemerovo, in the family of a miner and a teacher.
-From the first school classes she was involved in sports: gymnastics and athletics.
+Born in 1919, Vera Voloshina grew up in the Siberian city of Kemerovo, in the family of a miner and a teacher.
+From the first school classes she was doing sports: gymnastics and athletics.
 In high school, she won the city championship in the high jump.
-Her classmate and close friend was Yuri Dvuzhilny.
+Meanwhile, her classmate and close friend was Yuri Dvuzhilny.
 After moving to Moscow at the end of high school, she entered the Moscow Institute of Physical Culture and Sports.
-In parallel with the institution she was trained in the Moscow Aero Club, where she mastered piloting aircraft I-153 “Chaika” and took up skydiving.
+In parallel with the institution she attended the Moscow Aero Club, where she mastered piloting aircraft I-153 “Chaika” and took up skydiving.
 In addition, she was seriously fascinated by shooting, drawing and poetry.

 In the spring of 1941, Vera and her fiancé, Yuri Dvuzhilny agreed to get married.
 Vera bought wedding dress in advance.
-A month later the war began.
+However, a month later the war began.
 Yura went to the front.
-Vera promised to wait.
+And Vera promised to wait.
 She waited and helped to build fortifications.
-She wrote to Yuri: “Now, when you go to Moscow and see the poster:” What have you done to the front,” you can feel the satisfaction of having something done”.
+Voloshina wrote to Yuri: “Now, when you go to Moscow and see the poster:” What have you done for the front?,” you can feel the satisfaction of having something done”.

-She was persistent, and got what she asked for – Vera Voloshina was sent to the 9903rd intelligence headquarters of the Western Front.
+Being persistent, she got what she asked for… Vera Voloshina volonteered to the 9903rd intelligence headquarters of the Western Front.
 One of the few letters: “Mom, if you can get boots somewhere, gloves (the ones I have torn), if not difficult, please send, or I will be very cold in our vast forests … Mom, please, think less about me, nothing will happen with me, because I was born under a lucky star, I will live a hundred years …” October 21, 1941 Vera Voloshina crossed the front line for the first time.
 Such raids were six.
 All were successful.
 Vera returned unharmed.
 Next to her was a younger comrade Zoya Kosmodemyanskaya.
 Shy, reticent girl.
 Vera took her into care.

 November 21 several scouts again went to the rear of the Germans in the region of Naro-Fominsk.
 They safely arrived at the village of Obukhovo.
 At night, Vera and her teammates crossed the front line.
 The task was accomplished: the roads were mined, houses, where the Nazis stayed, were detonated.
 She could come back.
 But the Germans arranged ambush.
 Severely injured Vera was captured.
 “Vera Danilovna Voloshina went missing during a combat mission behind enemy lines,” – Klavdia Voloshina, Vera’s mother repeatedly reread the news and did not believe.
 She did not want to believe that this was the last news of her Vera.